wallacegibbon/e-language-compiler/README.md

 unsigned char * (*(*(*myFunction2)(char *, unsigned int))(char *, char *))(int, unsigned int) = anotherFuntion2;
 ```

 ## Why another C ?

 - The syntax of C language is bad in many situations like complex function pointers.
 - The goto statement in C language is not powerful enough, gcc have "labels as values" to solve this, but it is not standard C, and it introduces new keyword.

-- C language does not have module system, the code constructing depends on many header files and building tools.

 ## vim plugin